nyameteor/LeetCode/problems/3sum-closest/README.md

 ## Solution

+### Key Idea

 Similar to [15.
-3Sum](../3sum/README.md), we can also use two pointers approach.
-Sort the array, and get target `sum` by iterating with left and right pointers.
+3Sum](../3sum/README.md), we can also use two pointers approach:

-The difference is that the solution can contain the same number, such as `-1, -1, 1`.
+- Sort the array and fix one number at a time.
+- Use two pointers to find the other two numbers whose sum is closest to the target.
+- Track the minimum distance between current sum and target.

+This reduces the time complexity from **O(n^3)** to **O(n^2)**.